dk3156/Dongje-Kim-AI/README.md

 For more information, see Docker Desktop Subscription Service Agreement.
 We recommend that you also read the FAQs.

 #Instruction for running docker container

 source : https://www.youtube.com/watch?v=pTFZFxd4hOI&t=1769s&ab_channel=ProgrammingwithMosh

-Watched the youtube tutorial and ran a docker image on terminal (hello-docker).
-Screenshots of the terminal commands are contained in docker-terminal.pdf
+I watched the youtube tutorial and ran a docker image on terminal named hello-docker.
+You can find screenshots of the terminal commands in docker-terminal.pdf